 Adoption counsellors are there to help answer questions and assist with meeting animals.
 We disclose all information we can about the animal so you can make an informed decision.

 If you’re interested in a certain animal, an adoption counsellor will go over their behaviour and medical file with you.
 If a match is successful, the majority of animals are ready to go home the same day.

 4.)
 Complete the adoption

 Adoptions are processed with the applicant unless other arrangements have been confirmed with staff.
 You’ll need to bring government issued photo identification.
-Check your local BC SPCA branch for current fees and learn what the adoption fee includes.
+Check your local BC SPCA animal centre for current fees and learn what the adoption fee includes.